 In 2016, the SCSBCC along with 24 other business organizations from across the nation filed an Amicus Brief in support of the Environmental Protection Agency’s Clean Power Plan which was being challenged in the DC Circuit Court of Appeals.
 Mr. Knapp, as co-chair of the American Sustainable Business Council, coordinated the filing of the brief.
 The SCSBCC supports the Clean Power Plan as an effective government regulation to reduce carbon pollution-caused climate change, which is driving sea level rise that threatens the state’s coastal small business tourism economy.

-As a result of these two petitions, a new coalition was formed, STOP THE BLANK CHECK, to challenge both the rate increase and the increase construction cost request.
+As a result of these two petitions, in July 2016 a new coalition was formed, STOP THE BLANK CHECK, to challenge both the SCE&G rate increase and the increase construction cost request.
+This coalition proposed four amendments to the Base Load Review Act that addressed a utility’s accountability, profit regulation, responsibility and transparency.
 Founding members of the coalition included the South Carolina Small Business Chamber of Commerce, the South Carolina League of Women Voters, the South Carolina Sierra Club and the National Association of Social Workers-SC Chapter.
-In addition, Mr. Knapp personally intervened in the Public Service Commission Docket for the SCE&G additional construction costs.

 In September of 2016 the SCSBCC filed an amicus brief with the S.C.
 Supreme Court in support of a petition by citizen groups.
 The case concerns the S.C.
 Public Service Commission’s 2014 approval of Duke Energy’s proposed $650 million natural gas power plant without considering lower cost modifications to the plant’s operation that possibly could save money for ratepayers and reduce environmental impact.